Arvados 2.3.0 Release Notes

 Initial Singularity support

-This major release begins supporting running containers with the Singularity Runtime.
+This major release adds initial support for running containers with the Singularity Runtime.

-We’ve tested this version against Singularity 3.7.4, and its support should be considered in alpha state.
-For more information please check our documentation page.
+We’ve tested this version against Singularity 3.7.4.
+For more information please check the documentation.

 Improved Storage Classes support

 This release features expanded support for storage classes.
 Storage classes enable clients to control which storage backend volumes are used to store data associated with each collection.
 This makes it possible to manage heterogenous storage with different performance/price/capacity/robustness characteristics.

 Arvados applications now support uploading data directly to specific storage classes.
 This is described in the the user guide.
 If a storage class is not specified, it will use the default storage classes assigned by the administrator.

 Keepstore services now parallelize data write operations when a data block is assigned to multiple storage classes.
 The administrator can also prioritize which storage classes are preferred for read operations.
 Please refer to the admin documentation for more information.